SLCG Goat Gestation Calendar

 Kidding Process Overview

-When your doe is close to her due date, you should begin monitoring her closely for signs of labor.
-These signs can include milk coming in, restlessness, and changes in body temperature.
+When your doe is close to her due date, you should monitor her closely for goat kidding signs that labor is close.
+These signs can include a growing udder, restlessness, a puffy backend, or star gazing.
 When these signs appear, you should be ready to take action and prepare for the kid’s arrival.

 During the delivery process, it’s important to make sure that both you and your goat remain calm and stress-free.
 You should also be prepared to provide assistance if necessary, as some goats may need help delivering the kids.